Alexandre History, Family Crest & Coats of Arms

 The surname Alexandre was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family have held a family seat since ancient times.

-Important Dates for the Alexandre family
+Early History of the Alexandre family

 This web page shows only a small excerpt of our Alexandre research.
 Another 115 words (8 lines of text) are included under the topic Early Alexandre History in all our PDF Extended History products and printed products wherever possible.